aceesay94/nyc-rental-price-prediction/README.md

 ## Key Features

-* Full end-to-end machine learning pipeline
+* Exploratory data analysis

-* Data cleaning, outlier removal, and missing-value imputation
+* Outlier handling and missing-value imputation

-* Feature engineering for geographic, categorical, and numerical variables
+* Preprocessing of numerical and categorical features

-* Model comparison across Linear Regression, Random Forest, and Gradient Boosting
+* Regression model development and evaluation

-* Final model trained using Gradient Boosting Regressor
+* A modular training pipeline using Scikit-Learn

-* Saved production-ready model using Joblib
+* A saved model artifact ready for reuse in applications

 ## Dataset